Go to Homepage Download

 The renewal cost of HideAway is the same as a new license at the date of renewal.

-VPN is a technology to pass network traffic via an encrypted tunnel.
-It provides secure access to the internet and guarantees anonymity and privacy.
+A VPN is a technology to pass network traffic via an encrypted tunnel.
+It provides secure access to the internet and helps with anonymity and privacy.

 Since it connects you via the secure tunnel to a server located elsewhere, this means you are able to access blocked or restricted websites.

-This also means your actual location is hidden since it looks like all your internet traffic comes from the country you're connecting through.
+This also means your actual location is hidden since it looks like all your internet traffic comes from the country/location you're connecting through.

 HideAway intercepts your internet traffic and diverts it to different countries according to the rule you have selected.

 For example, if you live in Greenland and you want to watch Netflix, then you can select the Netflix rule.
-We'll be releasing an update soon which will let you direct different websites and applications to different countries at the same time, such as described below:
+You can also direct different websites and applications to different countries at the same time, using custom filters.

 HideAway can also be used to divert traffic from applications, like your internet browser or email program, or used to block or ignore traffic too.